Agoda Hero Banner

 What are the most well-known accommodations in Halifax (NS)?

-Some of our most well-known resorts in Halifax (NS) are The Lord Nelson Hotel & Suites, Chateau Bedford Trademark Collection by Wyndham and Best Western Plus Chocolate Lake .
+Some of our most well-known resorts in Halifax (NS) are The Lord Nelson Hotel & Suites, Best Western Plus Chocolate Lake and Cambridge Suites Hotel Halifax.

 What are the best accommodations in Halifax (NS) for couples?

-Properties in Halifax (NS) that are exceptionally scored by couples include Atlantica Hotel Halifax, Hotel Halifax and The Barrington Hotel.
+Properties in Halifax (NS) that are exceptionally scored by couples include Atlantica Hotel Halifax, Halifax Airport Hotel and The Barrington Hotel.

 What resorts in Halifax (NS) have the best breakfast?